How do you teach UI and UX?

 UI versus UX

-Student learn the differences between UI and UX and where they intersect.
+Student learn the differences between UI and UX design and where they overlap.

 User Interface (UI) refers to the visual elements you interact with when using a product.